 Norris Geyser Basin: Other Adventures

-Mammoth Hot Springs - Marvel at the stunning limestone terraces here, shaped by hot water flowing over thousands of years.
-It's a photographer's dream!
+Mammoth Hot Springs - Marvel at the stunning limestone terraces shaped by hot water flowing over thousands of years.
+It is a photographer's dream!

 Old Faithful Geyser - This iconic geyser erupts like clockwork, shooting water up to 180 feet.